celestiaorg/docs/developers/build-whatever.md

 This section provides various guides and tutorials that cover different options for deploying rollups on Celestia.

-## What is a rollup?

-A rollup is a type of blockchain that offloads some work to a layer 1, like Celestia.
-Rollups host applications and process user transactions.
-Once those transactions get processed, they are then published to layer 1.
-It’s layer 1s job to order those transactions and check that they are available, at minimum.

 ## Quickstart - Building on Celestia

 ### Choose a framework